 Disclaimer: Everyone is different, and each body’s chemistry acts in various ways.
 What might work for some might not do the same for others.

 Just looking to get high?
 Here are two options:

 Or, if you are stuck too much in the traditional THC, we also offer our 25mg Delta 9 gummies.
-We ship nationwide, and all our products are federally legal and follow federal law and regulations.
+We ship nationwide, and all our products are federally legal and follow federal laws and regulations.

-New users shouldn’t start with these, but find small doses like our 10mg delta 8 gummies and slowly increase as needed.
+New users shouldn’t start with these, but find small doses like our 10mg Delta 8 gummies and slowly increase as needed.

 Want to learn more about Delta-8 THC?
 Keep reading.

-What Exactly Is D8 THC?
+What Exactly Is Delta 8 THC?

 The cannabinoid people are most familiar with is Delta-9 THC, as it’s typically just referred to as “THC” in casual conversation and on labels in cannabis dispensaries.
 Although Delta-9 is certainly the diva of the Marijuana plant, it’s far from being the only one.
 We know of over 100 other cannabinoids in the cannabis plant, including THC, CBD, CBG, and CBN.

-How is it legal?
+How is Delta 8 legal?